LBL-EESA/TECA/README.md

 ### CMake ###
 TECA builds are configured with CMake.
 Version 2.8.12 or newere is required.
-Installing a binary is recomended.
+Installing via your system's package manager is recommended.

+### MPI ###
+MPI is required for distributed parallel operation.
+It's recommended to use the package management system on your OS to install MPI.

 ### NetCDF ###
-A standard make make install suffices.
+A standard make, make install suffices.
 It is fine to disable NetCDF 4 features.
 Replace gcc and g++ with your compiler, for example clang and clang++ on Apple.
 ```bash
 export CC=`which gcc`